jakobfriedl/async-bof-loader/README.md

 ## Design

 In Conquest, the `async-bof.dll` is executed using the `dll` command, which loads a DLL from memory and executes a specified function in a new thread.
-Since the DLL is completely self-contained with an independent COFF loader and Beacon API implementation, it is able to fully execute the BOF even when sleepmask is enabled and the agents memory is encrypted.
+Since the DLL is completely self-contained with an independent COFF loader and Beacon API implementation, it is able to execute the BOF even when sleepmask is enabled and the agents memory is encrypted.

 The exported function that is run by the DLL loader has the following signature: